DETAILED ACTION

 While the reference does not explicitly recite “water adding ratio”, the reference nonetheless teaches water absorbed by the rice which would have necessarily resulted in a “water adding ratio”.

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the process of Jung et al. such that the semi-finished cooked rice has a water adding ratio of 45-90% since the prior art recognizes that the amount of moisture added to the rice depends on various factors, since there is no evidence of criticality or unexpected results associated with the claimed feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired texture/mouthfeel, degree/rate of gelatinization, the pressure/temperature of the steam, the temperature of the water, the time of treatment, and the weight and surface area of the rice being contacted.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the process of Kageyama such that the semi-finished cooked rice has a water adding ratio of 45-90% since the prior art recognizes that the amount of moisture added to the rice depends on various factors, since the evidence of record does not indicate criticality or unexpected results associated with the claimed feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired texture/mouthfeel, degree/rate of gelatinization, the pressure/temperature of the steam, the temperature of the water, the time of treatment, and the weight and surface area of the rice being contacted.

-Regarding claims 2-4, Jung et al. does not teach spraying water onto the raw materials while cooked in superheated steam, the cooking and adding water performed simultaneously.
+Regarding claims 2-4, Kageyama does not teach spraying water onto the raw materials while cooked in superheated steam, the cooking and adding water performed simultaneously.

 Weibye teaches the cooking by superheated steam can be performed while simultaneously spraying water onto the rice (column 3 lines 46-50), where the process is performed to obtain a desired degree of gelatinization and moisture content based on various parameters of the process (column 4 lines 44-50).

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the process of Jung et al. to simultaneously spray water and cook the raw materials by superheated steam since the reference already contemplates adding water to the rice while steam cooking, since the prior art recognizes simultaneous steaming and water spraying to obtain instant cooked grains having a desired moisture content, and therefore to provide increased control of moisture content throughout the pre-gelatinization and sterilization process, since there is no evidence of criticality or unexpected results associated with the claimed feature, and to facilitate uniform distribution of moisture throughout the rice during said process.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the process of Kageyama to simultaneously spray water and cook the raw materials by superheated steam since the prior art recognizes simultaneous steaming and water spraying to obtain instant cooked grains having a desired moisture content, and therefore to provide increased control of moisture content throughout the pre-gelatinization and sterilization process, since the evidence of record does not indicate criticality or unexpected results associated with the claimed feature, and to facilitate uniform distribution of moisture throughout the rice during said process.

-Regarding claim 9, Jung et al. does not teach a moisture content of the cooked grains obtained after the step of cooking using superheated steam is 35-58%.
+Regarding claim 9, Kageyama does not teach a moisture content of the cooked grains obtained after the step of cooking using superheated steam is 35-58%.

-Weibye teaches a controlled amount of water and steam is utilized in order to attain a moisture content of about 52-73 wt% (column 3 lines 32-33 and 39-40), where the total amount of moisture imparted to the rice depends on variables including the nature of the rice, the pressure and temperature of the steam, the temperature of the water, the time of treatment, and the weight and surface area of the rice (column 4 lines 44-49).
+Weibye teaches a controlled amount of water and steam is utilized in order to attain a moisture content of about 24-78 wt% (column 2 lines 42-45), where the total amount of moisture imparted to the rice depends on variables including the nature of the rice, the pressure and temperature of the steam, the temperature of the water, the time of treatment, and the weight and surface area of the rice (column 4 lines 44-49).

 Regarding claim 23, the combination applied to claim 1 teaches a method of making instant cooked grains as stated for said claim.
 The same combination is applied to claim 23, would have been obvious for the same reasons, and would have resulted in instant cooked grains.
-Furthermore, Jung et al. teaches instant cooked grains (paragraph 22).
+Furthermore, Weibye teaches instant cooked grains are recognized by the prior art (column 6 line 4).

-Regarding claim 10, Jung et al. does not teach, prior to sealing, adding cooking water to the container containing the raw materials cooked by superheated and atmospheric steam.
+Regarding claim 10, Kageyama does not teach, prior to sealing, adding cooking water to the container containing the raw materials cooked by superheated and atmospheric steam.

 Fukumori et al. teaches subjecting rice to a pressurized heated steam treatment step and packaging in a retort pouch, and adding liquids such as water or seasoning liquid with the rice in the pouch prior to sealing (paragraph 63).

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the process of Jung et al. to provide additional water prior to sealing since the reference already contemplates adjusting moisture content of the product by adding water, since the prior art recognizes the claimed process for pre-cooked rice in a retort pouch, since there is no evidence of unexpected results associated with the feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired flavor, aroma, texture/mouthfeel, moisture content and cooking time.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the process of Kageyama to provide additional water prior to sealing since the reference already contemplates adjusting moisture content of the product by adding water, since the prior art recognizes the claimed process for pre-cooked rice in a retort pouch, since the evidence of record does not indicate criticality or unexpected results associated with the claimed feature, and to provide additional water or seasoning to obtain a desired final flavor, texture/mouthfeel and nutritional profile.

 Citations to Sakamoto et al. are taken with respect to US equivalent (US 2022/0346414 A1).